peercoin/rfcs/text/0001-exponential-pos-target-for-block-time-stabilization/0001-exponential-pos-target-for-block-time-stabilization.md

 The discussion about reinforcing the hybrid nature is outside the scope of this proposal as its benefits are independent of it.*

 ### Implementation
-*At the time of writing (05-January-2017), this concept is being implemented parallel to this discussion, to be published and tested on peercoin's testnet soon.*
+*At the time of writing (05-January-2017), this concept is being implemented parallel to this discussion, to be published and tested on peercoin's testnet soon after.*

 Code changes to the current retarget algorithm can be easily avoided by not including the multiplier in the block's nBits field.
 The multiplier is fully determined by the time since the last Proof-of-Stake block, therefore the multiplier should be calculated on the fly during the actions listed below: